 Enable or disable warnings according to the argument warning-list.
 See section 8.2 for the syntax of the argument.

 -warn-error warning-list

-Treat as errors the warnings enabled by the argument warning-list.
+Mark as fatal the warnings enabled by the argument warning-list.
 See section 8.2 for the syntax of the argument.